aptoma/softmandel/README.md

 The only hard requirement is that your application is able to provide different environments, in effect meaning that no special environment config is hard coded throughout the application.

 **Sandbox** is the place where can play around.

-It should serve two purposes:

-1. Allow us to deploy new features in a production like environment without affecting users (ie. to verify that a library or config works on production hardware, not just locally)
-2. Allow other internal teams to experiment with integrations (ie. create test articles for DrPublish to show in DrFront/DrMobile/etc)
+The sandbox allows other internal teams to experiment with integrations in a production like environment without affecting users (ie. create test articles for DrPublish to show in DrFront/DrMobile/etc).

 The sandbox environment may also be used in close collaboration with bleeding edge customers that we do co-development with.

 In a multi-tenant design, the sandbox install might be “just another customer”, possibly present in both production and staging.

-Demo should run the most recent demoable version, and only contain content that is suitable for display in product demos for C-level executives.
+**Demo** should run the most recent demoable version, and only contain content that is suitable for display in product demos for C-level executives.
 In a multi-tenant design, the demo install will most likely be “just another customer”.

 ### Process